 to respond to the UNEA3 declaration on soil pollution.

 Inputs to, and feedback on the contents and objectives of the Fertilizer Code, was obtained from a broad range of stakeholders during an online consultation that was open to the public from 21 December 2017 to 11 February 2018.
 The feedback generated in the forum was used to produce a zero-draft Fertilizer Code with the support and guidance of the ITPS, as well as from various experts within FAO.
 The zero-draft was reviewed by an open-ended working group (OEWG) of experts in the field of fertilizer management and policy, 7-9 May 2018.
-The OEWG constituted persons selected by member countries to represent the regions, as well as representatives from the fertilizer industry, academia, the research community and civil society.
+The OEWG constituted persons selected by member countries to represent the regions, as well as representatives from the fertilizer industry, academia, the research community and civil society (cfr. annex).

 The Fertilizer Code is to be presented to the 6th GSP Plenary Assembly, 11-13 June 2018, requesting endorsement, and subsequent presentation by the GSP to the Committee on Agriculture (COAG) in September 2018 and FAO Council in December.